vvshard/methods-enum/README.md

 Associated functions (for the syntax without *OutName* also and regular methods) can be in the `impl` block and before the handler method, interspersed with method signatures, but this worsens readability.

+The best option for readability is to separate the signatures for `enum` into a separate `impl` block, ending with a handler method.

 Methods arguments with &mut types work the same way.
 For example, to extend the blog::Post task to:
 ```rust
 fn main() {